FREQUENTLY ASKED QUESTIONS

 How do I prepare my parts for Vapor Blasting?

-Disassemble the parts, removing any brackets, bolts, or any other ferrous metal parts you can.
+Disassemble the parts, removing any brackets, bolts, bearings, dowel pins or any other ferrous metal parts you can.
 Threaded steel inserts, brake linings, iron cylinder liners, cylinder studs, valve seats and or pressed-in bearing surfaces obviously can’t be removed, we will immediately clean and treat these with protectant to prevent flash rust.
+If you find you cannot safely extract blind bearings or dowel pins in a few instances, leave those to us and we will take care of that for you.

 Clean and remove the worst of any grease, gunk, sludge etc before sending parts, or you’ll just be paying us to clean them, adding time and expense to your project.
 Gaskets and heavy sealants must be removed prior to blasting – the blaster will not remove them.